 Travelling around Liechtenstein

-You can drive in Liechtenstein with a UK driving licence or most EU licences.
+You can drive in Liechtenstein with a UK driving licence or most EU licences but British nationals must have a motor insurance green card issued by their car insurer to drive a UK-registered car in a country that is part of the Schengen area.
 Be cautious that winter weather can severely affect road conditions.
 A warning triangle is required to be carried by law in every car and must be kept in the front of the car, where it can be accessed straight away by the driver.

 Police emergency: 117

 Time now in Vaduz:

 The government of the United States does not have an Embassy in Liechtenstein.
 All Consular work is carried out by its Embassy in Berne, Switzerland.

 The British government does not have an Embassy in Liechtenstein.
 All Consular work is carried out by its Embassy in Berne, Switzerland.